Joint Service Small Arms Program: XM9 requirements

-The Tests
+The tests

-"A whole series of tests arranged by the Air Force included accuracy, environmental testing, and an endurance trail (sic) in which Mean Rounds Between Stoppages (MRBS) was tallied.
+A whole series of tests arranged by the Air Force included accuracy, environmental testing, and an endurance trial in which Mean Rounds Between Stoppages (MRBS) was tallied.
 Tests included exposure to high levels of dust, mud, extreme heat and cold, as well as human factors testing.

 Human factors testing included the ability of shooters to fire accurately.
 There were three levels of shooters who fired these guns for accuracy.

-First Test USAF Eglin AFB Florida
+First tests - USAF Eglin AFB Florida

 The XM9 program name had not yet been assigned when these tests took place.
+The first round of these handgun tests occurred in 1979-1980 at Eglin Air Force Base in Northwestern Florida.

-"...The first round of these handgun tests occurred in 1979-1980 at Eglin AFB in Northern Florida.
+The eight pistols that were entered for the 1979-1980 trials were: